TheFaceCo/TOSOT-Aoraki-and-gree-Envo-ERV-controller/README.md

 There is a 600mA switching regulator circuit to bring the incoming 12V down to 5v for the PWM, and a subsequent linear regulator to bring 5v down to 3.3v for the ESP32.
 I am not a SMPS designer, so this was generated using Texas Instruments WBENCH.
 Two of the ten initial PCB's blew up when power was applied, so this circuit should be considered mildly suspect.
 The generated assets are included in this repo.
+600mA was chosen to allow for the power used by 2x particulate sensors and a CO2 sensor on the 5V rail.